4 Green Initiatives Taking the US by Storm

 STORM DRAIN LABELS

 One id ea is storm drain stenciling.
 That means labeling local storm drains to discourage resident s from dumping in them.
 You’ll just need to get local approval with your municipality or city, design the label, create a stencil, and paint it on local storm drains.
-You can find a handy guide here .
-The guide even contains an example liability waiver you’ll need if you’re organizing a community event around it.
+You can find a handy guide by searching online.
 You can find great ideas for storm drain stencils here.

 If you need any more help, you can reach out to us at Stencils Online.
 We’re a custom stencil designs manufacturer with an eye out for the environment: we have our own recycling program, partially use sustainable solar power and all led lights throughout our premises.